ethangriffith2004/hide-and-peek-simulator/README.md

 <details>
   <summary>Spoiler warning</summary>

-  After running at least 10,000 trials for each strategy, the simulation begins to reliably reveal that Strategy B (deliberately choosing the joke spot) increases the hiders' chances of winning by approximately 13.5%, supporting the claims I saw online.
+  After running at least 10,000 trials for each strategy, the simulation begins to reliably reveal that Strategy B (one hider deliberately choosing the joke spot) increases the hiders' chances of winning by approximately 13.5%, supporting the claims I saw online.

 </details>